 As a leader in terms of economic growth, China has become an intriguing place to pursue a degree abroad for students coming from Europe, USA and other parts of Asia.
-Students will experience a rigorous but comprehensive education and they are guaranteed to improve career prospects.
-Apart from being exposed to excellent teaching, you will immerse in the Chinese culture which will certainly deepen your intellectual horizon.

-1. Decide on a university to apply to and get your acceptance letter
+1. Apply to a Chinese university and get your acceptance letter

 If you’re still not sure where you want to study in China, you will have to decide before you can start your student visa application process.
-After being accepted at a Chinese university, you’ll get an acceptance letter required for visa application.
+After being accepted at a Chinese university, you’ll get an acceptance letter required for the visa application.

-Consider some of the best universities in China:
+Consider some great universities in China:

 2. Find out what type of visa you need to study in China

 Depending on the length of their studies, international students should apply for one of the following visas before travelling to China:

 - F visa: for students who plan to study in China for less than 6 months